 TOWER RADIO & TWR

-In Spring 2017 TWR presented Juan Pablo Ayala and Victoria Ordway’s sound and video installation — an immersive environment which broadcast the diary entries and home movies of 3 friends trying to survive on their damaged planet.
-Viewers enter into this piece of expanded cinema as if into the whirling minds of the 3 friends, as they wonder out loud about the possibilities of geological thinking and hope to re-build safety in their almost-post-human world. (video trailer by Zoe Kuhn)
+In Spring 2017, TWR presented Juan Pablo Ayala and Victoria Ordway’s sound and video installation — an immersive environment which broadcast the diary entries and home movies of 3 friends trying to survive on their damaged planet.
+Viewers enter into this piece of expanded cinema as if into the whirling minds of the 3 friends.
+A narrative soundtrack features each friend wondering out loud about slowing to geological timescales and re-building safety in their almost-post-human world.